 02. Embroidery

 Embroidery has been done for thousands of years in China.
-Chinese embroidery uses silk threads of to paint a beautiful picture on the cloth.
+Chinese embroidery uses silk threads of different colors to paint a beautiful picture on the cloth.
 In ancient times, the emperor's clothes were fully embroidered with bright and lively colors.
 Embroidery was actually done by men at first but they discovered that women did it better.
 From then on, women did embroidery.
 In ancient times, embroidery was all hand stitched but now, embroidery can be stitched by a sewing machine but the machine stitched embroidery has lesser quality than handmade ones.

 Chinese embroidery is usually done on a traditional stretcher frame made for embroidery.
 Multiple stitching techniques are used to create the beautiful thread paintings.
 Every hanfu you see also has embroidery.
 This kind of embroidery is truly an oriental beauty.
 Without embroidery, hanfu would look much more plain.